BMerullo/demo-repo/README.md

 1. Open index.html in browser

-2. Testing the branch
+2. Test on Test branch

-3. Testing the test branch